 The results show that by adopting a diet optimised to conform to WHO dietary guidelines, the GHG emissions associated with diets in the UK would be substantially reduced.
 Further reductions in GHG emissions appear possible while maintaining a healthy and balanced diet which does not deviate too greatly from the current average diet.
 The results of this study therefore indicate that a set of relatively subtle dietary changes would be beneficial not only for the nutrition of the UK population, but also for the climate.

 However, reductions in emissions of over 40% will produce radically altered and narrow patterns of food consumption which are highly unlikely to be acceptable to the UK population.
-Since current targets indicate that the UK GHG emissions should be reduced overall by 80% by 2050 (CCC 2008), our results also suggest that changes in food consumption cannot contribute their full share of emissions reductions to achieve this target.
+Since current targets indicate that the UK GHG emissions should be reduced overall by 80% by 2050 (CCC 2008), our results suggest that changes in food consumption cannot contribute their full share of emissions reductions to achieve this target.
 This study therefore supports the findings of previous research indicating that other measures such as waste reduction and increased production efficiency must also play their part (Audsley et al. 2009).
-(Fader et al. 2013)However, the results of the present study indicate for the first time the level of reduction in emissions that can be achieved without resulting in dietary changes that are likely to be unacceptable to the UK population..
+Since the UK is a net importer of food and is projected to become more so in future (Fader et al. 2013), these other measures will also be vital for ensuring that diets are sustainable.
+However, the results of the present study indicate for the first time the level of reduction in emissions that can be achieved without resulting in dietary changes that are likely to be unacceptable to the UK population.

 Conclusions

 This study has shown that considerable reductions in the GHG emissions associated with diets can be achieved while still maximising the nutritional content and acceptability of the diet.
 However, the dietary changes required to achieve these co-benefits may be more complex than many studies assume.
 Our dietary optimisations show that emissions reductions can be achieved by reducing consumption of animal products, switching to meats and dairy products with lower associated emissions (e.g. pork, chicken and milk), reducing consumption of savoury snacks, switching to fruits and vegetables with lower emissions, and increasing consumption and cereals.
 The optimised diet stops short of suggesting that the universal adoption of vegetarianism or veganism is essential (which will not be currently acceptable to large sections of the population).
-However there are limits to the extent of cuts in emissions that can be achieved and our findings indicate that additional strategies such as reducing food waste and increased efficiency will be essential if the food and agricultural sector is to play its full part in contributing to national GHG reduction targets(Pradhan et al. 2013).
-This information will be of use to public health, food and environment policy makers, as they suggest that benefits to both health and the environment could be considerable if such policies can be successfully implemented.
+However there are limits to the extent of cuts in emissions that can be achieved and our findings indicate that additional strategies such as reducing food waste and increased efficiency will be essential if the food and agricultural sector is to play its full part in contributing to national GHG reduction targets, especially as increased cereal crops will also be required in order to meet the global demand for animal products in future (Pradhan et al. 2013) This information will be of use to public health, food and environment policy makers, as they suggest that benefits to both health and the environment could be considerable if such policies can be successfully implemented.

 Contributors: RG contributed to the study design, conducted data management and analysis, and drafted the paper.
 She is guarantor.
 JM contributed to the study design, analysed the data, and revised the paper.
 AD, AH and AM assisted with study design and revised the draft paper.
 ZC advised on modelling and revised the draft paper.
 JS provided data, conducted data management and analysis, and revised the draft paper.
 PW initiated the project, designed the study and revised the draft paper.